curateteaching/digitalpedagogy/keywords/textanalysis.md

 ##CURATORIAL STATEMENT

-We are always already analyzing text, whether we read unconsciously or with intention.
-From the moment we perceive something as a text, we are decoding its signals.
-We analyze and understand aspects of a text's bibliographic and visual signification through paratextual, somatic, material, and institutional encounters with the text, long before we read a word.
-We analyze a text's linguistic codes of syntax and semantics through a variety of cultural, disciplinary, and subjective frameworks and filters.
-Texts arrive in the classroom in forms that bear the marks of many analyses, from the textbook editor's decision to include a particular poem in an anthology, to the glosses and explanatory apparatus it receives, as well as the instructor's decision to include it on a syllabus.
-Within and outside the classroom, texts are encountered in material forms and environments that encourage different kinds of analysis.
-[KDH: THIS OPENING PARAGRAPH NEEDS TO PULL INTO THE POINT MORE SUCCINCTLY; SOME OF THE SENTENCES REPEAT THE IDEAS; ALSO THE USE OF FIRST PERSON PLURAL SEEMS OVER-USED HERE; CAN YOU REVISE THIS VOICE?
-THE OPENING PARAGRAPH DOESN'T SEEM TO BE AS TIGHT IN ITS RHETORIC AS THE REST OF THE ENTRY]

-Text analysis is fundamental to humanities scholarship and teaching.
-[KDH: WHY IS IT FUNDAMENTAL?
-CAN YOU STATE THAT SUCCINCTLY HERE?]
-Regardless of the time period, language, or form of the text, or the questions that motivate our approach, we frequently:
+Text analysis is fundamental to humanities scholarship and teaching because readers are always already analyzing text, whether unconsciously or with intention.
+Readers analyze and understand aspects of a text's bibliographic and visual signification through paratextual, somatic, material, and institutional encounters with the text, long before reading a word.
+Readers analyze a text's linguistic codes of syntax and semantics through a variety of cultural, disciplinary, and subjective frameworks and filters.
+Regardless of the time period, language, or form of the text, or the questions that motivate our approach, humanists frequently:

 * select or collect texts in order to explore an hypothesis;
 * look for patterns (of words, ideas, symbols, rhetorical or formal structures, etc) within an individual text and/or within sets of texts;